ddewaele/com.ecs.samples.spring.simple.rest/README.md

 # Spring

-Spring is used heavily in this project. (elaborate)
+Spring Security is the core framework used by this project.

 ## Spring context